 The Department of Defense Instruction 2200.01, "Combating Trafficking in Persons (CTIP)," establishes DoD policy on CTIP and assigns responsibilities.
-The instruction requires heads of all DoD Components to conduct CTIP awareness training program for all Component members.
-Participation in training is measured on a fiscal year basis.
+The instruction requires heads of all DoD Components to ensure all personnel (i.e., all Service members and DoD civilian personnel) take Combating Trafficking in Persons Training within their first year of initial entry with follow-on training determined by the Military Departments.
 Components may employ training products internally developed and approved by the OUSD (P&R) CTIP PMO or use CTIP PMO developed training products.
 Please contact firstname.lastname@example.org to obtain CTIP PMO developed training products.

 Training Reporting Process